I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3d10umddi/nc-d3d10umddi-pfnd3d10ddi-state-rs-scissor-cb.md

 ## -remarks
 <p>The <b>pfnStateRsScissorCb</b> function calls the user-mode display driver's <a href="..\d3d10umddi\nc-d3d10umddi-pfnd3d10ddi-setscissorrects.md">SetScissorRects</a> function with all of the currently set scissor rectangles (that is, portions of render targets that rendering is confined to).</p>

-<p>The <b>pfnStateRsScissorCb</b> function calls the user-mode display driver's <a href="..\d3d10umddi\nc-d3d10umddi-pfnd3d10ddi-setscissorrects.md">SetScissorRects</a> function with all of the currently set scissor rectangles (that is, portions of render targets that rendering is confined to).</p>

 ## -requirements
 <table>
 <tr>